 HLC share our objectives of delivering regeneration through high-quality urban design and placemaking.
-This is a longterm partnership and, over the next year, we will take time to align our organisations to deliver the best outcomes for the Crown and community.
-We will hold HLC to account for their delivery of quality new housing in Tāmaki, ensuring that the redeveloped homes and neighbourhoods enable the broader regeneration objectives of the Crown and our community.
+This is a long-term partnership and we are continuing to deepen our relationship with HLC, to ensure organisational alignment that will deliver the best outcomes for the Crown and community.
+To this end, we have entered into a partnership with HLC, formally agreeing the principles and commercial arrangements that will govern the development programme.